Distributed Practice and the HPAT: What you need to know Part 1

 Distributed practice is essentially the opposite of cramming (massed practice) and it is superior to cramming when preparing for HPAT in practically every manner.
 The idea is that you do lots of short periods of HPAT practice over a long period of time, as opposed to a few long periods of HPAT practice over a short period of time.
 The concept is simple enough, but has been proven to be very effective.
 The most effective form of distributed practice is as follows:

 - Initial mastery — The first step is to learn the particular HPAT skill and understand it.
-Mastery does not mean that you have perfected the HPAT skill, rather, it means that what you will be practicing and the strategies you utilise are correct.
-The worst thing you can do is learn the wrong way to approach a HPAT question and then keep practicing it incorrectly.
+Mastery does not mean that you have perfected the HPAT skill, rather, it means that how you will be practicing and the strategies you utilise are correct.
+The worst outcome is to learn the wrong way to approach a HPAT question and then keep practicing it incorrectly.

 - Spacing — Once you have mastered the HPAT skill initially, a period of time passes where you are on the verge of forgetting this information or losing the HPAT skill.
 This is not to say you haven’t been studying, but perhaps the original skill was a HPAT Non-Verbal Reasoning strategy and since then you’ve been practicing HPAT Logical Reasoning.